qgustavor/generic-speck/readme.md

 })

 // Then you need to generate a key: it's an array with two or more
-// integers ranging from 0 to 2 ^ (bits).
+// integers ranging from 0 to 2 ^ (bits) - 1.
 Here's a 64 bit key:
 const key = [0x0100, 0x0908, 0x1110, 0x1918]

 // As you can use multiple keys for multiple contexts the key option